-- As with all risk management activities, the impact analysis processes are iterative.
-Value - determination will depend on the impact of a loss of the asset, which will be determined by the - threat and vulnerability scenarios.
-Actual risk analysis of a scenario can be performed using - many methodologies, including root cause analysis, event trees, fault trees, bowtie diagrams, and - failure mode effects analysis (FMEA) or failure modes, effects, and criticality analysis - 538 (FMECA).
-NISTIR 8286A details methods for determining the likelihood of a scenario using - these and other methods, as well as for using simulation (e.g., the Monte-Carlo technique) to
+As with all risk management activities, the impact analysis processes are iterative.
+Value determination will depend on the impact of a loss of the asset, which will be determined by the threat and vulnerability scenarios.
+Actual risk analysis of a scenario can be performed using many methodologies, including root cause analysis, event trees, fault trees, bowtie diagrams, and failure mode effects analysis (FMEA) or failure modes, effects, and criticality analysis (FMECA).
+NIST IR 8286A details methods for determining the likelihood of a scenario using these and other methods, as well as for using simulation (e.g., the Monte-Carlo technique) to calculate probability.
+A key benefit of using such methodologies is the ability to better quantify the criticality and sensitivity of an enterprise asset rather than using vague qualifiers.

-540 calculate probability.
-A key benefit of using such methodologies is the ability to better quantify 541 the criticality and sensitivity of an enterprise asset rather than using vague qualifiers.
-542 The BIA does not directly address the identified risks, but the BIA-determined criticality and 543 sensitivity of a system will certainly influence risk management requirements and thereby drive 544 CSRM prioritization and risk remediation.
-For example, if the risk analysis indicates that failure 545 is probable for aging or obsolescent critical infrastructure, upgrades to or replacement of that 546 infrastructure may become a priority.
-547 2.6 Using a BIA to Record Interdependencies 548 A valuable benefit of a BIA is that it provides an opportunity to record interdependencies and 549 their influence on enterprise benefits and risks.
-For example, a network router will have 550 significant enterprise importance if it enables a vital sales website.
-One of the most common uses 551 of a BIA is to record critical systems and identify the underlying infrastructure on which those 552 systems depend.
-553 The BIA enables a much broader understanding, however.
-In the cybersecurity realm, use of the 554 BIA has historically been limited to calculations of quality-based and time-based objectives for 555 incident handling (including continuity of operations and disaster recovery).
-Because the BIA 556 serves as a nexus for understanding risk (which is simply the measurement of uncertainty on the 557 "system" impacted), it can be used to: 558 Determine appropriate risk appetite and tolerance values as part of enterprise risk 559 strategy;7 560 Develop performance and risk metrics that can be used to communicate and monitor CSRM activities, including those measures that have been determined to be key 561 performance indicators (KPIs) and key risk indicators (KRIs); 562 563 • Aid in the classification or categorization of systems (and components of systems); 564 Enable the escalation of risk notification, response, and related decisions; Support risk management requirements for the systems considered within the BIA; and 565 566 Enable effective monitoring based on the criticality and sensitivity of the systems 567 recorded.
+The BIA does not directly address the identified risks, but the BIA-determined criticality and sensitivity of a system will influence risk management requirements and thereby drive CSRM prioritization and risk remediation.
+For example, if the risk analysis indicates that failure is probable for aging or obsolescent critical infrastructure, upgrades to or replacements of that infrastructure may become a priority.

+2.6.
+Using a BIA to Record Interdependencies

+A valuable benefit of a BIA is that it provides an opportunity to record interdependencies and their influence on enterprise benefits and risks.
+For example, a network router will have significant enterprise importance if it enables a vital sales website.
+One of the most common uses of a BIA is to record critical systems and identify the underlying infrastructure on which those systems depend.

+The BIA, however, enables a much broader understanding than just managing availability.
+In the cybersecurity realm, use of the BIA has historically been limited to calculations of quality-based and time-based objectives for incident handling (including continuity of operations and disaster recovery).
+Because the BIA serves as a nexus for understanding risk (which is simply the measurement of uncertainty on the "system" impacted), it can be used to:

+- Determine appropriate risk appetite and tolerance values as part of an enterprise risk strategy;12 - Develop performance and risk metrics that can be used to communicate and monitor CSRM activities, including those measures that have been determined to be key performance indicators (KPIs) and key risk indicators (KRIs); - Aid in the classification or categorization of systems (and components of systems); - Enable the escalation of risk notification, response, and related decisions;

-OMB Circular A-123 defines risk appetite as "the broad-based amount of risk an organization is willing to accept in pursuit of its mission/vision.
+12 OMB Circular A-123 defines risk appetite as "the broad-based amount of risk an organization is willing to accept in pursuit of its mission/vision.
 It is established by the organization's most senior level leadership and serves as the guidepost to set strategy and select objectives."
 The same document defines risk tolerance as "the acceptable level of variance in performance relative to the achievement of objectives."